 In the UK there are two organisations that can help you find a promoter.

-What skills do you need to be a promoter?
+What skills do you need to be a Music promoter?

 To become a successful promoter requires an in-depth knowledge of music combined with skills in negotiating, people and marketing.
 Plus an ability to think on your feet when things don’t go to plan.